By Bazilius Emmanuel – Art in Tanzania internship

 Conclusions and remarks

-– As part of dynamic environment, we are supposed to educate ourselves about all issues related to the environment and to take precautions toward any action that might harm our environment.
+– As part of a dynamic environment, we are supposed to educate ourselves about all issues related to the environment and to take precautions toward any action that might harm our environment.